spham395/04-Logic-Pseudocode_IDEs/01_pseudocode/02_pseudocode.md

 * As programs become more complicated:
 * Need for good planning and design increases

+**Performance Lab 2**

+* Continue to Performance Lab 2 prior to continuing to the next topic.

-<a href="https://github.com/CyberTrainingUSAF/04-IDE-s-and-Algorithms-Pt.-1/blob/master/01_pseudocode/03_Structure.md" > Continue to Next Topic </a>
+<a href="https://github.com/CyberTrainingUSAF/04-Logic-Pseudocode_IDEs/blob/master/01_pseudocode/Labs/PseudoLab2.md" > Continue to Performance Lab2 </a>